Japanese Fashion Inspiration via 29 Unique and Popular Looks

 Slouchy outerwear is characterized by super oversized coats or jackets, worn through the sleeves to the elbows – and then stopping there.

-Worn in a lethargic manner, slouchy outerwear adds depth and rebellious character to your overall look.
+Worn lazily, slouchy outerwear adds depth and rebellious character to your overall look.

 Japanese Slouchy Outwear fashion trend - Valentino x Undercover VLOGO Lovers print jacket